Naranjo de Bulnes: Historic ascents

 This mountain was first scaled via the north face (by the route now known as the Vía Pidal) on 5 August 1904 by Pedro Pidal, 1st Marquess of Villaviciosa de Asturias, accompanied by the shepherd Gregorio Perez, called "El Cainejo" based on his place of birth, Caín in León.

 The German geology professor and expert mountain climber Gustav Schulze made the second ascent of Urriellu on 1 October 1906, also via the north face, making him the first man to make the climb solo.
 He was also the first to use climbing pins to rappel down the south face.
 Accustomed to the large cliffs of the Alps and the Dolomites, Schulze described the climb as short and difficult.

 Using the same face and route as Pidal, Victor Martínez Campillo, a local of the nearby town of Bulnes, made the ascent on 31 August 1916.
 On this climb, Campillo recovered parts of the rope that Pidal and Perez had left attached to the rock during their descent from the peak.
-He made the same climb again on 22 September 1923, and on 19 August 1924, also opened a more gentle route, located to the left of the south face and now known as Vía Victor.
+He made the same climb again on 22 September 1923, and on 19 August 1924, also opened a more gentle route, to the left of the south face and now known as "Vía Victor".

 On 7 July 1928, the mountaineer Andrés Espinosa from Biscay scaled the south face alone without ropes.
 This was only the second climb of this kind on the mountain and the first at a national standard.

 One month later, on 8 August, Manuel Martinez Campillo (a cousin of Victor) opened a new path known as the Horizontal Pass.
 This route was created to the right of the south face and has since become one of the most used routes.